 What data do we collect and why?

-Studio Graphene Limited collects some personal details when you enter your details into the Contact Us form, we will also receive some personal information if you email us directly or using email@example.com.
+Studio Graphene Limited collects some personal details when you enter your details into the contact us form and the pop-up “chat now” function, we will also receive some personal information if you email us directly or using email@example.com.

 On the contact form we collect the following details: